TheNickDeveloper/EmployeeInfoReviewer/README.md

             ==> EmailAddress

 ## Functions
-* Basic CRUD.(Create, Read, Update, and Delete)
+#### Backend

-* Can choose either MS_SQL or MongoDB.
+* Basic CRUD(Create, Read, Update, and Delete) either via postman or provided web page.

-* Also support child object updating funciton.
+* Can switch either MS_SQL or MongoDB as Database from back end.

 * When using MS_SQL, using the contracture below.
 In addition, need to specify the child object ID while doing put function.